Danielwsx64/strong_params/CONTRIBUTING.md

 ## Publish

-Every pull request to master branch will release a new version of xcribe on hex.pm.
+Every pull request to main branch will release a new version of StrongParams on hex.pm.
 So make sure to update the changelog and bump the version before merging the PR.